mohammad-khalili-oulu/iotlab_riot_aws/README.md

 The sensor layer serves as the foundational component for gathering environmental data crucial to this IoT project.
 This phase involves utilizing various sensors available through IoT-Lab to collect essential information about the environment.
 Sensor Selection and Integration

 The selection of sensors was meticulously executed to capture a comprehensive range of environmental parameters relevant to the project's objectives.
-Leveraging the information provided in this link, a selection of sensors including temperature, humidity, light sensors, and possibly others were integrated into the IoT infrastructure.
+Leveraging the information provided in this link, a selection of sensors including temperature ("42.5 + value / 480.0" was used to convert the sensed value to a centigrade degree), humidity ("value / 4096.0"), light sensors (in lux).
-Data Collection and Processing

 Each sensor was configured to collect specific data points according to predefined intervals or trigger conditions.
 The collected data was processed, cleaned, and formatted to ensure accuracy and consistency, ready for transmission through the network layer.
 Implementation Details